 Try your outfit on before hand.
 Cut off the hanger tags at the shoulders.
 Take a few selfies and send them to a friend.
 Ask if your outfit looks good.
 Chop and change jackets and accessories to make sure you have the right combination for the look you are after.

 Great underwear is your friend.
 If your top is slightly see through make sure you have another top or vest underneath.
+If the v neck of your dress is a little too revealing for you make sure you have a top underneath.

 Change up your outfit halfway through the shoot by adding a jacket, tie or cardigan.